MASTG-TECH-0031: Debugging

 adb install HelloWorld-JNI.apk

-If you followed the instructions at the beginning of this chapter, you should already have the Android NDK.
-It contains prebuilt versions of gdbserver for various architectures.
-Copy the gdbserver binary to your device:
+If you followed the instructions at the beginning of this chapter, you should already have the Android NDK ( Android NDK).
+It includes lldb-server for various architectures.
+Copy lldb-server to your device and attach it to the target process.
+Start HelloWorldJNI on the device, then connect to the device and determine the PID of the HelloWorldJNI process (sg.vantagepoint.helloworldjni):

 u0_a164 12690 201 1533400 51692 ffffffff 00000000 S sg.vantagepoint.helloworldjni